RJTLM/producer-consumer-problem-c-OS-assignment/docs/Report.md

    ```

 4. **Thread Queue Management**:
     - **pthread_t thread_queue[]**: This array and its associated mutex `thread_queue_mutex` manage the order in which threads enter the critical section for validation.
-This ensures fair access to the critical section and helps prevent thread starvation.
+    - This ensures fair access to the critical section and helps prevent thread starvation (being denied resource access due to scheduling).

    ```c
    pthread_mutex_lock(&thread_queue_mutex);